Looking to Work on Campus?

 Your search for student employment starts at the human resources office.
 The human resources office coordinates all student employment, including employment that qualifies for the Federal Work Study Program.

-Located on the first floor of Flory Hall in the business office, the human resources office assists you in obtaining a job that will be a meaningful experience for both you and your employer.
+Located at 313 Dinkel House, the human resources office assists you in obtaining a job that will be a meaningful experience for both you and your employer.

 A quick overview of the steps to becoming employed on campus are listed below.
 For more detailed explanations make sure to download a copy of our Student Employment Guide.